 Family: 100, –

-The cafe / museum shop can supply seats for 25 people and has a maximum capacity of 50 people.
+The cafe and museum shop can seat 25 people and has a maximum capacity of 50 people.

-Out of season, that is not during the period July to September 18.
-It may be possible to arrange special opening for groups by appointment.
+During off-peak season (before July or after 18th September) it may be possible to arrange a special opening for groups by appointment.

 CEO: Kjell Magne Tangen